 Music can also be a considerable stress reliever; a mood changer and it works at various levels at the same time.
 Sounds also affect our entire energy system, since the mind and body specifically respond to certain frequencies and tones.
 Playing music in the background while running seems to diminish stress and ease out other mental disturbances.

 When your day sometimes is stressful and you listening to music while running, it can help with improvement of the performance of mind and body.
 Music gives you relaxation and reduces stress while you are running the long runs; there are also runners who listen to music because they think that music can help in lifting their soul.

 Another point is that while you are running on a busy road, all the noises of the road eliminates because you have your headphones on your ears.
 What you experience are your favorite music and your individuality.

 Run with your best music playing on your iPod or mp4, exhale and inhale with the beats of the music and allow the music to take you away.
-This can be a great reliever of stress, as it combines running, music and imagery, which all are helpful in relieving stress.
+This can be a great reliever of stress, as it combines running, music and imagery, which all help relieve stress.

 Music To Running Exclude Fatigue

 Some runners say that music can exclude some of your fatigue and hereby, get you to run longer distances and faster kilometers, which reducing your perception of your body’s limits.
 There is also music specially designed for intervals.

-It is a good idea to make sure that the beats in the music matches your chosen running pace.
+It is a good idea to make sure that the beats in the music match your chosen running pace.
 Thus, you move in the right way.
 Many runners have independently found that running exactly to the beats is inspiring, motivating, and fun.

 New research today also shows that Music before and after a run has a positive effect.
 Most of us today run with earplugs or other headphones listening to music because it makes the run more fun and motivating and makes us run a little faster.